 It’s an important foundation for your limited company.
 Not just legally, but in general.
 The UK government actually has model articles you can use.
 If you need something more bespoke, speak to an adviser.

-Documents Required for Incorporation of Company
+Documents Required for the Incorporation of a Company

 Application to register a company (form IN01)

-This form is sent to Companies House (the statutory body in the UK that incorporates businesses.
+This form is sent to Companies House — the statutory body in the UK that incorporates businesses.
 The form should be sent alongside the appropriate fee.
 The standard fee for electronic filing is £12 (and £27 for community interest companies).